Chapter 23 - The Former Deeds of Medicine King Bodhisattva

 Having spoken this verse, he said to his father, “The Buddha Virtue Pure and Bright Like the Sun and Moon is still present from of old.
 Formerly, after making an offering to that Buddha, I gained the dharani of understanding the speech of all living beings.
 I further heard The Dharma Flower Sutra with its eight hundred thousand myriads of kotis of nayutas of kankaras, vivaras, akshobhyas and so forth of verses.
 Great King, I should now return and make offerings to this Buddha.”

-Just then he sat on a platform made of the seven jewels, rose up into empty space to the height of seven tala trees, went into the Buddha’s presence, bowed with his head at the Buddha’s feet, placed his ten fingers together, and spoke this verse in praise of the Buddha:
+Just then he sat on a platform made of the seven treasures, rose up into space to the height of seven tala trees, went into the Buddha’s presence, bowed with his head at the Buddha’s feet, placed his ten fingers together, and spoke this verse in praise of the Buddha:

 “How amazing and rare the countenance,